inform-us/requirements_specifications/informus/rules/Sedation (RASS) ventilated.md

 ### Total Hours on Sedation (corresponds to front tile)

 Calculate the total patient hours of (i) on mandatory mechanical ventilation AND (ii) receiving sedative drugs in the last 24 hours.

 Exclude any time += one hour when a patient is off the unit, e.g. patient has left the unit for a scan or procedure and has returned.

 ### Measurement Interval - average time between RASS assessments - front tile metric calculation
 - this calculation will look at all RASS scores (including those that are not on sedation or mechanically ventilated)
 - average time between scores should be calculated from ACTUAL documented RASS scores in EPIC (ie. those with a _dt stamp) and not any forward filled scores
 - there needs to be a minimum of two scores to calculate a measurement interval (if a patient has only just been admitted with one RASS score documented, or if a patient only has one RASS score during their entire ICU admission, calculation will not be possible and data will not be included on front tile metric
+-  Any period of time where a patient is documented as off unit, e.g. for a scan or procedure, should not factor into the calculation. i.e. if RASS assessment 1 of 2 in an interval has a dt_stamp directly before a time period when the patient is off the unit, this measurement and the interval between dt_stamp 1 and 2, which will occur after the patient has returned back to the unit should be excluded from the average.
+Time 2 of the interval when the patient returns should therefore become time 1 of the subsequent time interval.
+This is to avoid excessively long time intervals factoring into the average when there would not have been possible to document a RASS score in the ICU notes.
 - the data on the front tile looks back from the current time to 24 hours in the past
 - there will be two measurement interval calculations displayed on the front tile: DAY (06:00-21:59) and NIGHT (22:00-05:59)
 - in line with other metrics we should provide some leeway (15 minutes) in charting documentation, therefore (adjusted time frame): DAY (06:00-22:14) and NIGHT (22:00-06:14)